 Deploy auto triggered nodes

 Before you can view an auto triggered node in the list of auto triggered nodes on the Cycle Task page in Operation Center, you must deploy the node to the scheduling system in the production environment.
-For more information, see Deploy nodes.
+For more information, see Deploy a node (Legacy DataStudio) and Deploy a node or workflow (New DataStudio).

 Undeploy auto triggered nodes

 If you no longer require an auto triggered node or a workflow, you can undeploy the node or all nodes in the workflow.
 After you undeploy an auto triggered node, you cannot find the node on the Cycle Task page.
-For more information, see Undeploy nodes.
+For more information, see Undeploy a node (Legacy DataStudio) and Undeploy a node (New DataStudio).

-Do not perform operations on the projectname_root node, which is the root node of your workspace.
-All instances of auto triggered nodes in the workspace depend on this node.
+Do not perform operations on the projectname_root node at will.
+This node is the root node of the workspace.
+All the instances of auto triggered nodes depend on this node.
 If this node is frozen, the instances of auto triggered nodes cannot be run.

 Operation | Scenario | Description |